Amélie de Montchalin: Career in the private sector

 From 2009 to 2012, Montchalin worked as an economist in charge of Eurozone analysis for Exane BNP Paribas.
 She then studied at the Kennedy School of Government at Harvard University, graduating with a Master of Public Administration in 2014.
 From September 2014 she worked at the insurance firm AXA on issues related to global public policy, data protection and climate change.

 Political career

-Before joining En Marche, Montchalin identified as on the political center-right.
-She has spoken of becoming disenchanted with François Fillon and of being inspired by Emmanuel Macron's reformist and pro-European stance, and also by what she perceives as his willingness to prioritize skills over political experience.
-In the 2017 legislative elections she was elected with 61.34% of the vote, defeating her opponent Françoise Couasse of the Union of Democrats and Independents.
+Before joining En Marche, Montchalin identified as on the political centre-right.
+She has spoken of becoming disenchanted with François Fillon of The Republicans and of being inspired by Emmanuel Macron's reformist and pro-European stance, and also by what she perceives as his willingness to prioritise skills over political experience.

+In the 2017 legislative election she was elected with 61.34% of the vote in Essonne's 6th constituency, defeating her opponent Françoise Couasse of the Union of Democrats and Independents.
 Turnout was low at 41.25%.

-Montchalin was a member of the Finance Committee, the parliamentary body that scrutinises public spending.
+In the National Assembly, Amélie de Montchalin was a member of the Finance Committee, the parliamentary body that scrutinises public spending.

+In 2021 she was elected to the Regional Council of Île-de-France in Essonne.